-- 6.8.30.
-Construction Logistics Plans should identify how sustainable transport of waste materials from the site will be addressed during the construction phase.
-Delivery and servicing plans should demonstrate how the transport of waste will be minimised, the potential for use of the river to move waste, and how low emission vehicles enabled during the operational phase of the building's life. - 6.8.31.
-All other development Planning application documents should clearly demonstrate how waste minimisation, storage and sustainable waste transport have been addressed
+6.8.32 Construction Logistics Plans should identify how sustainable transport of wastematerials from the site will be addressed during the construction phase.
+Delivery and servicing plans should demonstrate how the transport of waste will be minimised, the potential for use of the river to move waste, and how low emissionvehicles will be enabled during the operational phase of the building's life.

+All other development

+6.8.33 Planning application documents should clearly demonstrate how waste minimisation, storage and sustainable waste transport have been addressed.